VSU-Web-Services/tuition-calculator/README.md

 ## Functions
 This web application displays the estimated cost of enrolling at VSU by accessing a static data source and displaying results based on what options the user selects.

+There is a live version located the VSU admissions website located here: http://www.vsu.edu/admissions/tuition-calc/index.php

 ---

 User first selects residency and campus housing